IBM/tfjs-web-app/README.md

 ## Flow

-1. A Pre-trained TensorFlow model is converted to TensorFlow.js.
+1. A Pre-trained Keras/TensorFlow model is converted to TensorFlow.js and integrated with app.
 2. User launches progressive web application.
-3. App assets and TensorFlow.js model are downloaded and stored locally.
+3. App assets and TensorFlow.js model are downloaded and stored locally using browser cache and storage.
-4. User takes photo with device camera or selects local image
+4. User takes photo with device camera or selects local image.
 5. Image is sent through the model for inference and top predictions are given.